yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 quote "SETENV mtd1,0x90010000,0x900850E0" (kernel) quote "SETENV mtd4,0x90010000,0x9003f0000" (fs+kernel)
 }}}
+You must use the comma as a separator.

-DO NOT CHANGE mtd2 or mtd3 as this will brick your router and you will required JTAG cable to fix it.
+DO NOT CHANGE mtd2 or mtd3 as this will brick your router and you will require JTAG cable to fix it.

 '''Adding a checksum'''